 Keto vs. low-carb: which is best for you?

 It depends on your goals, lifestyle, preferences, and unique biology.
 Some people may do better with keto.
 Others may do better with low-carb.
+It's worth mentioning that both diets emphasize healthy fats, lots of veggies (especially high-fat veggies like avocado), and keeping total carbs relatively low.

 Keto is great for: